monsoonco/mac-dev-setup-js/README.md

 You are encouraged to install `ruby-build` using `brew install ruby-build` for managing the installation of new versions of ruby.
 Using `ruby-build` and `bash-completion`, installing a version of Ruby is as easy as typing `rbenv install`, then pressing tab twice to get a list of all available versions.

-*As of 5 Nov 2013, the recommended major version of Ruby is 1.9.3.*
+For example, install the latest version of 2.0.X:

+    $ rbenv install 2.0.X-pXXX

+To use this version globally now run..

+    $ rbenv global 2.0.X-pXXX

 [RubyGems](http://rubygems.org/), the Ruby package manager, was also installed: